 “I am not a religious person, but a big question has been working its way around my mind, so in a true ‘Power My Home’ style, I will share this with you.”

-In the old-testament, Sodom and Gomorrah were apparently destroyed by our designer, overlord or loving god (choose appropriately) for being bad people at that time.
-Roll the clock forward a few thousand years and we as a species are now destroying ‘his/her’ creation and yet we still haven’t managed to be bad enough yet, to warrant a Sodom and Gomorrah style intervention.
+In the old-testament, Sodom and Gomorrah were destroyed by our a designer, overlord or loving god (choose appropriately) for being sick people at that time.
+Roll the clock forward a few thousand years, and we as a species are now destroying ‘his/her’ creation, and yet we still haven’t managed to be severe enough to warrant a Sodom and Gomorrah style intervention.

 How much destruction of ‘his Eden’ has to occur before we make any ‘creator’ angry again?
 How many of ‘his’ other species and creations do we have to make extinct in this current massive extinction event to warrant another Sodom and Gomorrah style revenge attack?

 This is an important question because a large proportion of the human population believe in these religious writings, yet don’t fear ‘upsetting’ their god, gods or deity.

-Religions of all styles instruct that one should live a certain way to achieve access to an afterlife.
-I think the advice is sound, but the meaning has been misunderstood.
+Religions of all styles instruct that one should live a sure way to achieve access to an afterlife.
+I think the advice is sound, but the meaning misunderstood.

 Have we misunderstood the true afterlife message?

 For humans to continue to ‘survive’ on this geological roller-coaster ride through the galactic spiral, we must live by basic principles which encourage our DNA to survive after death.
-The true ‘afterlife’ is our species living beyond our own unselfish lifespan and not individual heavenly fantasies as previously taught (for money I must add).
+The true ‘afterlife’ is our species living beyond our unselfish lifespan and not personal heavenly fantasies as previously taught (for money I must add).

-How many times have you misinterpreted a simple text message on your modern phone, so misunderstanding a fifteen-hundred-year-old book can be forgiven, especially as so many have edited the book to suit their own purposes?
+How many times have you misinterpreted a simple text message on your modern phone, so misunderstanding a fifteen-hundred-year-old book can be forgiven, especially as so many have edited the book to suit their purposes?

-We thought the teachings of the Bible were about individualism (how can I survive death) when the message of living to ensure entry into an afterlife was really all about DNA survival.
+We thought the teachings of the Bible were about individualism (how can I survive death) when the message of living to ensure entry into an afterlife was all about DNA survival.
 Geological time is long and are we not sprinting in a race more adept to a marathon?